 Sarah Hayward, former leader of the London Borough of Camden who worked with Johnson as the Mayor of London, writing in the Guardian:

 “The most important aspect of Johnson’s working style is his lack of attention to detail.
-In every setting, from one-to-one meetings to big set pieces, such as the annual London government dinner, he would be ill-prepared.
+In every setting, from one-on-one meetings to big set pieces, such as the annual London government dinner, he would be ill-prepared.
 This comes across as disinterest or worse.
 But this isn’t a problem of his manner or working style.
 Those who worked as his closest advisers in City Hall are quite open about the fact that Johnson would lose interest if a policy briefing took more than a few minutes, five maximum…

-The challenges, first of Brexit and then of the huge domestic conundrums we face – housing, adult social care, post-Brexit industrial and trade policy – all require attention to detail, hard work and tough choices.
+The challenges, first of Brexit and then of the huge domestic conundrums we face—housing, adult social care, post-Brexit industrial, and trade policy—all require attention to detail, hard work, and tough choices.
 The Boris Johnson I and many of those around him have seen has shown no evidence that he is capable of that.”